Home » Edinburgh » Real Mary King’s Close tickets

 Some blame the Mary King’s Close ghost sightings on Nor Loch, a stagnant and highly polluted marsh nearby.

-They say the biogas escaping into the Close ends up creating eerie lights and sounds, making people believe in spirit sightings.
+They say the biogas escaping into the Close creates eerie lights and sounds, making people believe in spirit sightings.

 Many also believed that the gas escaping into the Closes nearby was known to cause hallucinations.